 However the cooling measures on private property owners did not appear to have reduced the number of million dollar flat transactions.
 Based on caveats downloaded on 31 Mar, there were 101 such transactions which make up an estimated 1.5% of total transaction volume in 1Q 2023.
 The number of million dollar flat transactions is 9.8% higher than 4Q 2022 and 21.6% higher than a year ago.
 However the 15-month time bar may have resulted in a shift in buying demand to smaller flats.
 In 3Q 2022, 5.4% of million dollar flat transactions were 4-room and smaller flats.
 After the cooling measure, this increased to 14.1% in 4Q 2022 and further went up to 21.8% in 1Q 2023.
 Other possible reasons for the shift in demand could be buyers adjusting their budget in view of economic uncertainties and higher interest rates.

 The HDB resale market is likely to trend towards stabilisation and see not more than 5% increase in 2023.
 HDB resale flat transactions are estimated to be in the range of 24,000 to 26,000 in 2023.

-HDB will launch more than 8,000 BTO flats for sale in 1H 2023.
+HDB will launch up to 11,600 BTO flats for sale in the next two BTO launches in May and Aug 2023.
 Some of these flats may have shorter waiting time and may attract some buyers away from the resale market.
 The higher interest rate in 2023 may also deter buyers from the resale market and see them applying for a BTO flat.